SIakovlev/CarND_Term1_P2/writeup_template.md

 ![alt text][image1]

-As we can see, all datasets have the same distributions
+As we can see, all datasets have similar distributions.

 ### Design and Test a Model Architecture